TheLadyOfShalott13/ChaiPoll/README.md

 4. Run the command `npm run dev`

 ## Product Features
+These are the key functionalities of our application that make it unique and useful:
 - Real time updates while users select menu items using Web Socket technology
 - Data Visualization using MUI X-Chart components
 - Scheduled order placement automation using cron jobs